U.S. Bicentennial license plate home page Rick Kretschmer's License Plate Archives U.S. Bicentennial license plate

 1977 Alabama

 Alabama showed up for the Bicentennial party as the other guests were preparing to leave.
-This plate has the U.S. Bicentennial logo in the lower right corner, but it wasn't introduced until September 1976, two months after the actual date.
-These plates were valid without stickers through September 1977.
-Frequently, but not always, a blue on white sticker indicating the motorist's county of residence was placed over the blue bar along the bottom edge.
+This plate has the U.S. Bicentennial logo in the lower right corner, but it wasn't introduced until October 1976, three months after the actual anniversary date.
+These plates were valid without stickers until November 1977.
+Frequently, but not always, a blue-on-white sticker indicating the motorist's county of residence was placed over the blue bar along the bottom edge.

-Plates that I don't think qualify as U.S. Bicentennial plates (but you may, so here they are)
+License plates that I don't think qualify as U.S. Bicentennial plates (but you may)

 Related links